mothur/mothur.github.io/_wiki/mothur_v.1.35.0.md

 the Sequence Read Archive at the NCBI.
 That can be achieved using the [get.mimarkspackage](get.mimarkspackage) and [make.sra](make.sra) commands.
-To learn more about how to pull this off you\'ll want to follow the tutorial at [Creating a new submission](Creating_a_new_submission).
+To learn more about how to pull this off you'll want to follow the tutorial at [Creating a new submission](Creating_a_new_submission).
 We have been working with the SRA curators to make sure that all of the formatting is right.
-There may be a few bumps in the road as this is rolled out and people start to use it, but we\'re pretty confident that it is working.
-I\'ve even been able to seamlessly submit data from our lab.
-We\'ve tried to make it as painless as possible, so let us know if there\'s anything more we can do to make the process easy. **Second**, we have rewriten the implementation of [make.contigs](make.contigs).
-This update significantly increases the command\'s speed.
-We\'ve also implemented the alignment methods implemented in PandaSeq and their methods for calculating quality scores.
-We still think the default settings in [make.contigs](make.contigs) are the best, but have gotten enough requests that we thought we\'d include them in the new version. **Third**, using the [set.dir](set.dir) command you can now set the seed for the random number generator.
+There may be a few bumps in the road as this is rolled out and people start to use it, but we're pretty confident that it is working.
+I've even been able to seamlessly submit data from our lab.
+We've tried to make it as painless as possible, so let us know if there's anything more we can do to make the process easy. **Second**, we have rewriten the implementation of [make.contigs](make.contigs).
+This update significantly increases the command's speed.
+We've also implemented the alignment methods implemented in PandaSeq and their methods for calculating quality scores.
+We still think the default settings in [make.contigs](make.contigs) are the best, but have gotten enough requests that we thought we'd include them in the new version. **Third**, using the [set.dir](set.dir) command you can now set the seed for the random number generator.
 This is important for improving the reproducibility of your results between runs